Australian Churches Refugee Taskforce (ACRT)

 Dr. Eran Binenbaum continued to follow and update us on the circumstances of the persecuted Rohingya minority in Myanmar.
 He initiated correspondence and petitions to our local Federal MP, the Foreign Minister’s Office, DFAT and the Burmese consulate.

 We had a guest speaker at a themed service on asylum seekers in June: local artist Peter Drew discussed his nation-wide public art project in support of the humanity of refugees.

-In summer over $1000 was raised from generous members towards the Red Cross fund to fight Ebola in Africa.
+Over $1000 was raised from generous members towards the Red Cross fund to fight Ebola in Africa.

 Following the devastating cyclone in Vanuatu, over thirty households within the church community contributed to a total donation of just under $3000 which allowed us to send three ShelterBoxes to Vanuatu, each of which can sustain ten people in the aftermath of a natural disaster.